GrizzlyOne95/BZ98RBlenderToolKit/README.md

 - **Ogre CLI Tools** – required upgrading exported meshes
 - **DivisionByZero’s Python script** – converted `.VDF`/`.SDF`/`.GEO` files
 - **Commando950’s VDF/SDF Add-on** – Blender editor for legacy formats
 - **Manual normal-fix scripts** – for correcting mesh lighting

+- **OR paid software such as UU3D because there aren't any official free tools that support BZR meshes**

-This process required multiple exports, conversions, and CLI tools.
+This process required multiple exports, conversions, CLI tools, next to zero documentation and no centralized source for all of the tools.

 ### Now
 Everything is handled inside Blender:

 - Import or export `.GEO`, `.VDF`, and `.SDF` directly
 - Auto-convert `.MAP` textures to `.PNG`
-- Export Redux `.mesh`, `.skeleton`, and `.material` automatically
+- Export or Import Redux `.mesh`, `.skeleton`, and `.material` automatically, complete with animations
 - Correct scaling, collisions, and flags preserved
 - No CLI tools or Python installs needed